magdesign/PocketVJ-CP-exh/ROADMAP.md

 - bluetooth beacon, find soution for retrigger, re-scan <p/>
 - measure power consumption (video mode, dmx mode, mapping mode, sheduler mode) and provide data in usermanual <p/>
 - also provide rough meassurements in usermanual <p/>
-- update usermanual with the new dmx control things, beacon things
+- update usermanual with the new dmx control things, beacon things <p/>
-- add gender and or facemask detection via webcam, test the new script  <p/>
+- add gender and or facemask detection via webcam, test the new script => it works, but slow <p/>
-- create a low power setting which disables quite a few services like lirc, samba, shellinabox,  hdmi output (/usr/bin/tvservice -o), [bluetooth](https://scribles.net/disabling-bluetooth-on-raspberry-pi/) [disable leds](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi), [usb ports & leds](https://learn.pi-supply.com/make/how-to-save-power-on-your-raspberry-pi/#disable-on-board-leds) webserver&php, avai, [wifi](https://pimylifeup.com/raspberry-pi-disable-wifi/) <p/>
+- create a low power setting which disables: hdmi output (/usr/bin/tvservice -o), [bluetooth](https://scribles.net/disabling-bluetooth-on-raspberry-pi/) , [usb ports & leds](https://learn.pi-supply.com/make/how-to-save-power-on-your-raspberry-pi/#disable-on-board-leds), avai, [wifi](https://pimylifeup.com/raspberry-pi-disable-wifi/) <p/>
 - change temp soft limit from 60° to 70° with adding: temp_soft_limit = 70 to boot/config.txt <p/>
 - make the led to flash every 10s so we know its alive<p/>